PSHE

 Implementation

-The school PSHE Long Term Plan was adapted from the PSHE Association long-term plan covering 6 core learning themes: feelings and friendship, rights and responsibilities, health, money, safety and risk and identity.
+The school PSHE Long Term Plan was adapted from the PSHE Association long-term plan covering 3 core learning themes: Health and Wellbeing, Relationships and Living in the Wider World.
 It takes into account progression and development of pupils’ understanding of the overarching concepts and development of essential skills.

-On a termly basis we will have themed weeks for Anti Bullying, online safety and health and happiness to further enhance our PSHE curriculum.
-RSE is covered discreetly across each year group following the Lucinda and Godfrey story and related learning materials.
+On a termly basis we will have themed weeks for Anti Bullying, online safety and Health and Happiness to further enhance our PSHE curriculum.
+SRE is covered discreetly across each year group following the Growing up with Yasmine and Tom which supports the delivery of high quality health, relationships and sex education.
 Operation Encompass Domestic Abuse Awareness Programmes are discreetly taught in KS1 and KS2; there are also half termly focussed sessions led by a school safeguarding liaison officer from Northumbria Police.
+Consent education plays an essential part in preventing and addressing sexual harassment and relationship abuse our curriculum includes essential consent lessons in KS1 and KS2.

-PSHE is taught weekly in all year groups across school.
-The majority of PSHE topics will be covered in a half term block however some longer, more in depth units will be covered across a term.
+PSHE is taught weekly in all year groups across school with learning documented in class PSHE floor books.
+The majority of PSHE topics will be covered in a half term block however some longer, more in depth units particularly in upper KS2 will be covered across a term.
 This enables staff to ensure full coverage of PSHE is taught in their year group.
 There are always occasions where teachers may feel it necessary to teach PSHE as a result of an issue arisen in their own class.
 The school PSHE is reflected in school assemblies and collective worship where pupils’ spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.

 Impact